 Dr. Cara Downey, thank you so much for the care you gave to me and the exceptional work you have done to my body!
 You are amazing.
 Because of you, dreams come true!
 You are the best!
 Thank you for ble…

 I didn’t think I would ever feel this great again.
 Now I can wear strapless dresses.
 My shirts no longer have the peep holes near the buttons.
 I’m just so pleased with the work Dr. Downey has done.
 Bu…

-Some pain and discomfort is expected in the first few days, which will be eased with pain medication.
+Some pain and discomfort are expected in the first few days, which will be eased with pain medication.
 Bruising and swelling may also be expected though extreme swelling and pain on one side only may indicate a problem and warrants a call to the doctor immediately.
 You will also be given a short course of antibiotics to prevent infection.
 The bra and dressings should be left in place for 48 hours, after which you can remove and begin showering regularly.
 Avoid baths or submerging in water for at least 4 weeks.

 Athletic women, be patient.
 Most can resume work and social outings within days of having a breast reduction, but intense exercises should be put on hold until you get it cleared with Dr. Downey.
-For most this means avoiding anything in the first 2 weeks that can raise the heart rate and blood pressure.
+For most, this means avoiding anything in the first 2 weeks that can raise the heart rate and blood pressure.
 You will also not be allowed to lift more than 5-10 lbs for at least 4 weeks.
 At 6 weeks, you may be released to full normal unrestricted activity with a gradual ease into it.
 If your incision is in the fold of the breast, you will be told to avoid underwire for 6 weeks.
 Scars will be present, but those will greatly improve by about 6 months.
-You will most likely have drains, one in each breast that require minimal attention and are typically removed in 1-3 days.
+You will most likely have drains, one in each breast that requires minimal attention and are typically removed in 1-3 days.
 The recovery nurses will explain to you and your family how to handle them.
-Please refer to out handout on drain care in the patient document section.
+Please refer to out a handout on drain care in the patient document section.

 Request Your Consultation